blueOkiris/snake-script/README.md

 ## Build

-You can build the interpreter 'snakey' by running:
+You can build the interpreter, 'snakey,' by running:

  * `make LINUX=1` for Linux